Evaluating Leadership Teams

-There are many more ways to peel the onion of team building and assessment, but in my books this helps me understand whether a CEO has the right leaders.
+There are many more ways to peel the onion of team building and leadership performance evaluation, but in my books, this helps me understand whether a CEO has the right leaders.

 How confident am I in this leader?
 Breaking this down, in which aspects of her role am I most comfortable?
 Least comfortable?

 Does this leader demonstrate clear domain knowledge and mastery over her discipline?

 Is this a leader I would work for?

 What has happened with the recruiting, retention and growth of the team since this leader joined?

 What evidence do I see to show that this leader is bringing strong talent our company?

 Is the leader’s team stronger than it was before she joined?

 Is this leader fully up and running?
 Does she fully own her organization and its results?

 Does she come to me to solve issues that I believe she should be solving herself?